ChamiLamelas/Music_Tab_Project/README.md

 ### Output and HTML

-The reason that the staff output is displayed in an HTML file as opposed to an ASCII text file is to allow to display of the musical symbols which are Unicode characters whose codes can be found in this [PDF](https://unicode.org/charts/PDF/U1D100.pdf).
+The reason that the staff output is displayed in an HTML file as opposed to an ASCII text file is to allow the display of the musical symbols which are Unicode characters whose codes can be found in this [PDF](https://unicode.org/charts/PDF/U1D100.pdf).
 Furthermore, the installation of either [Mozilla Firefox 67.0](https://www.mozilla.org/en-US/firefox/new/) or [Google Chrome](https://www.google.com/chrome/) was recommended because they were able to display these Unicode characters while Microsoft Edge could not.

 ## Future Development